-ICS 293D

-One FG Course

-Elective

-Network Support: ICS 283

-Database Support: ICS 251

-Information Security: ICS 282

-Mobile Developer: ICS 236

-Software Developer: ICS 212

-Associate in Science Information and Computer Science Program Outcomes
+SP 151 or SP 251 One FG Course Elective Specialization (two courses) Network Support: ICS 215 or ICS 172 or ICS283 Information Security: ICS 215 or ICS 281 or ICS 282 Software Developer: ICS 211 or ICS 241 or ICS 212 Associate in Science Information and Computer Science Program Outcomes

-In addition to acquiring the competencies required for Associate in Science degrees, upon successful completion of this program graduates will be able to:

-Demonstrate computing literacy.

-Demonstrate an understanding of the functioning of a computer's operating system.

-Solve problems, develop algorithms, and write structured computer programs in at least two programming languages.

-Demonstrate a familiarity with the mathematics used in computing science.

-Effectively communicate in written and oral form, a system solution, its documentation, and its implementation.

-Use project management tools to manage information systems development projects.

-Work effectively as part of a group/team.

-Design a relational database with proper documentation.

-Demonstrate proficiency in computer maintenance and networking.

-Based on selection of an area of specialty, the student will further be able to:

-Database Support Specialist: Write object-oriented computer programs for online access and manipulation of databases.

-Mobile Developer Specialist: Design, develop and implement applications and policies for mobile devices.

-Software Developer Specialist: Develop a foundation in computer science to succeed in upper-division courses.

-Network Support Specialist: Apply computer networking principles to build and troubleshoot networks.

-Information Security Specialist: Apply the tools and techniques of information security to secure physical and digital information.
+- In addition to acquiring the competencies required for Associate in Science degrees, upon successful completion of this program graduates will be able to: - Demonstrate computing literacy. - Describe the functions and interrelationships of the building blocks of an operating system. - Solve problems, develop algorithms, and write object-oriented computer programs in at least two programming languages. - Apply the mathematics used in computing science to solve computing problems. - Effectively communicate in written and oral form, a system solution its documentation, and its implementation. - Use project management tools to manage information systems development projects. - Work effectively as part of a group/team. - Design a relational database with proper documentation. - Demonstrate proficiency in computer maintenance and networking. - Based on selection of an area of specialty, the student will further be able to: - Software Developer Specialist: Develop a foundation in computer science to succeed in upper-division courses. - Network Support Specialist: Apply computer-networking principles to build and troubleshoot networks. - Information Security Specialist: Apply the tools and techniques of information security to secure physical and digital information.

-Academic Subject Certificate Information & Computer Science 18 Credits
+Academic Subject Certificate Information & Computer Science 15 Credits